Documentation

 )

-- or belongs to an IP address that committed abusive actions (
+- or is linked to an IP address that has engaged in abusive actions (

 is_abuser